Sacobia Bridge

 The Sacobia Bridge is a road bridge in Mabalacat City, Pampanga.
 The structure crosses over the Sacobia River.
-It is part of the One Clark Boulevard access road, which connects the Clark International Airport and Clark Freeport Zone to New Clark City with the.
+It is part of the One Clark Boulevard access road, which connects the Clark International Airport and Clark Freeport Zone to New Clark City.
 It is a six-lane 894 m steel bridge.
 The bridge was designed by Royal Pineda.

 History

 On February 21, 2024, President Ferdinand R. Marcos Jr. led the inspection and the opening of the 19.81-kilometer, six-lane One Clark Boulevard (formerly Airport-New Clark City Access Road or ANAR).

 In popular culture

 Pinoy pop group Bini featured the Sacobia Bridge in its Golden Arrow music video and on the backdrop of the group’s first album, Born To Win.